oSharpey/cyber-obsidian/Year 1/CF/the-cyber-lexicon.md

 6) The software vendor releases the patch for the exploit
 7) The software vendor feels like a significant number of endpoints has installed the patch

+- This 7 stage model also parallels the life cycle of a pandemic

 #### Markets
 - Dark Web
 	- Selling zero day on dark web marketplaces